pvedu/agripv/README.md

 ![alt_text](images/image54.jpg "image_tooltip")

 _Left: A clearer picture of the in the board.
-Zoom in to see the wires_._ Right: Our configuration of the ESP32 with the pins labeled._
+Zoom in to see the wires.
+Right: Our configuration of the ESP32 with the pins labeled._

-#### Aside: Microcontroller vs Microcomputer {#aside-microcontroller-vs-microcomputer}
+#### Aside: Microcontroller vs Microcomputer

-A **microcontroller **does a small number of specific tasks reliably.
+A **microcontroller** does a small number of specific tasks reliably.
 They do not multitask, so changing the application requires reprogramming.
 They are 'real-time' and commands happen on-time and without delay.
 The ESP32, Arduino, and the controller in your microwave oven are all examples of microcontrollers.

-A **microcomputer **can run lots of different tasks (multitask) simultaneously and the user can easily switch from one task to another.
+A **microcomputer** can run lots of different tasks (multitask) simultaneously and the user can easily switch from one task to another.
 They do not operate in 'real-time,' so a task may be delayed a couple of seconds.
 These delays are annoying for a computer user but would be catastrophic when controlling a nuclear power plant.
 A Raspberry Pi, iPhone, Windows PC are all examples of microcomputers.

 Microcontrollers and microcomputers often work together.

-#### Aside: Programming Languages. {#aside-programming-languages}
+#### Aside: Programming Languages.

 There are so many programming languages because computers are used in so many different ways.
 Some programming languages are suited to making user interfaces while others are better for programming microcontrollers.
 There are many tradeoffs between the languages: how fast the program runs, speed of programming, security, portability (does it run on different types of computers).

-## Programming {#programming}
+## Programming

 The google drive has programs to test each sensor in the folder: **Agrivoltaic Research Program Materials/Program Code/Arduino**.
 The code needs to be downloaded, compiled, and uploaded to the ESP32.

-### Transfer from Google Drive to Arduino IDE {#transfer-from-google-drive-to-arduino-ide}
+### Transfer from Google Drive to Arduino IDE

 There are multiple ways to transfer code from the Google Drive to the Arduino IDE.
 Here is one way: